firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 Contact Form3 to obtain the `AWS_ACCOUNT_ID` shown in the above call.

-This enables the Form3 notification service to send messages to the encrypted SQS queue.
+Adding this statement to the key policy enables the Form3 notification service to send messages to the encrypted SQS queue.

 4\.
 Ensure your service consuming the SQS queue has the same KMS permissions to read the messages.